SherG/sherrieg/content/blog/desantis-state-guard/index.md

 I learned that GI "polyprop" longjohns -- with the <a href="https://armysurpluswarehouselexington.com/product/military-issued-gen-iii-quarter-zip-polypropylene-thermal-top/" target="blank">turtleneck tops</a> -- are the best for staying warm in sub-zero conditions!
 (I also learned to never put them in the dryer.
 They actually melt into hard plastic!)

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1663434886/vdf-training-3-sherrie-gossett_czzx9e.png" />
 <figcaption><small>VDF training.
-Three of these photos are from the Leadership Reaction Course our unit participated in (I'm at lower left in the first photo). </small></figcaption>
+I'm at lower left in the first photo which was taken at the Leadership Reaction Course. </small></figcaption>

 ## Were you ever deployed?